The indoor sport of Real Tennis, also called court tennis, is often considered the forerunner to the sport we consider today's modern game of tennis.

 Some over Lyne, to honour and great place,

 Some under Lyne, to infame and disgrace;

-For anyone who wants to read more about the origins and stories of real tennis, please refer to a very nice book by a noted amateur player-author called: The First Beautiful Game: Stories of Obsession in Real Tennis, Roman Krznaric, Oxford: Ronaldson Pub.
+To read more about the origins and stories of real tennis, please refer to: The First Beautiful Game: Stories of Obsession in Real Tennis, Roman Krznaric, Oxford: Ronaldson Pub.
 (2006).

 Meantime, let's get back to that court next chance we get, and practice that "First Beautiful Game"!